FerrenF/eliza-python-translation/readme.md

    - eliza.py functionality needs to be moved to the appropriate module.
    - eliza needs unit tests made.
    - there are optimizations that can be made based on not being c++, without deviating from the goal
+   - util.py is merged into the module __init__.py and can be removed
+   - the old version of the tokenizer class can be removed (with caution)